Settle a rule — or start a sport.

 Real rule disputes — answered with official sources.

-“What are the rules of play in Open Water Swimming?”
+“What are the players/officials in Baseball?”

 Hot Rules Right Now